thomascate/API-Challenge/README.md

 Rackspace API Challenges

-I'm doing these in Perl because that is the method in which rotate forward.
+I'm doing these in Perl because that is the method in which I rotate forward.
 You will need perl JSON and LWP for basically all of these.

 1. This takes the following flags,